The program will open again in March 2022.

 - A summary of your recent writing history, how long you’ve been writing, and your publication credits, if any.

-For a mentor position, please submit the following in triplicate:
+For a mentor position, please submit the following:

 - A cover letter stating your mentoring or teaching philosophy and any previous mentorship experience;

 - Genre(s) you are interested in mentoring.

 Before final acceptance, successful apprentices may be asked to provide their full manuscript.
 Successful applicants will be notified in August 2020 following the deadline.

 Incomplete applications will NOT be eligible.

 In mid-May 2020, WANL rolled out a series of mentorship readings videos over the Victoria Day long weekend.
 The 2019 mentorship pairings were as follows: